shikhar360/MyLearnings/TypeScript/Readme.md

 }

+// INTERFACES CAN ALSO BE EXTENDS

+interface Named {
+ readonly name: string;

+}

+interface Greetable2 extends Named {
+  greet(n: string): void;
+}

+// Interface can also be used as a funcction

+interface Add {
+  (a: number , b: number) : number
+}

+// in types we usually do like a arrow

+type addFunc = (a: number , b: number) => number;

 ```

 When we want object to share exact features of it in other classes then we use interfaces .